qfpl/blog/content/projects/language-star.md

 within Data61 and in greater programming community.
 Our immediate goal is to develop a correct by construction intermediate representation, along with a parser and printer that preserves source formatting.
-After this, we will explore embedded DSLs for writing Python programs in Haskell, and then the integration of static analysis tecniques for typechecking, optimization and source code linting.
+After this, we will explore embedded DSLs for writing Python programs in Haskell, and then the integration of static analysis techniques for typechecking, optimization and source code linting.

-You can view our progress here: [`qfpl/hpython - GitHub`](https://github.com/qfpl/hpython).
+You can view our progress here: [`qfpl/hpython` on GitHub](https://github.com/qfpl/hpython).